Sumad/DS/Python/UDEMY_CODEACDMY/data_types_and_operations.md

 '#==,!= or <>'  for comparison
 '#>,< ,<=,>='
 '# and, or, not' are logical operators, unlike &,| in R

-# Libraries
-#importing some libraries and using them
-import math
-math.sqrt(F)

 # Operations on strings
 i="I"